-Risks and Uncertainties - The Plan utilizes various investment instruments, including Company Stock, mutual funds, various investment options through a self-directed brokerage account and common/collective trust funds.
+Risks, Uncertainties and Concentrations - The Plan utilizes various investment instruments, including Company Stock, mutual funds, various investment options through a self-directed brokerage account and common/collective trust funds.
 Investment securities, in general, are exposed to various risks, such as interest rate, credit, and overall market volatility.
 Due to the level of risk associated with certain investment securities, it is reasonably possible that changes in the fair value of investment securities will occur in the near term and such changes could materially affect participant accounts and the amounts reported in the financial statements.
+At December 31, 2018, approximately 10% of the Plan's investments are invested in Company Stock.